mattyradiuk/Shootout/README.md

 7. Liverpool **81**
 8. Man United **81**

-> Please dont hesitate to contact me [here](http://radiuk.ca/contact) if you encounter any bugs while playing the game.
+> Please dont hesitate to contact me [here](http://radiuk.ca/contact) if you encounter any bugs or flaws while playing the game.